-- Do your exercises.
-Move, change positions, walk. - Apply ice after your exercises. - Follow the problem-solving advice (page 70). - Practise the relaxation technique. - ❑ When they stop using regional anesthesia or the PCA pump, you will continue taking analgesic medication orally.
+Following instructions with regard to positioning will also allow you to exercise some control over your pain.
+Do your exercises.
+Move, change positions, walk. $\overline{}$ Apply ice after your exercises.
+Practise the relaxation technique.
+When they stop using regional anesthesia, you will continue taking analgesic medication orally.
 Don't hesitate to ask for your analgesic medication (not necessarily at the scheduled times), so that pain will not delay your functional recovery.
-Pain rated at 5/10 or less is acceptable on the first day after surgery, and 3/10 or less on the following days.
+Pain rated at 5/10 or less is acceptable on the first day after surgery, and 3/10 or less on the following days. • immediate postoperative phase, some methods can be used to control surgical pain: